Understanding the Local Area Network

 How do Local Area Networks Function?

-While Lans can connect a variety of different devices using both wired and wireless connections, they all work on
+While LAN can connect a variety of different devices using both wired and wireless connections, they all work on

 some basic principles: